 - Location: Currently working from home, moving to office based once the current restrictions are lifted.
-Based at the Specialisterne NI offices, Skainos, 239 Newtownards Road, Belfast.
+The Specialisterne NI offices are located at Skainos, 239 Newtownards Road, Belfast.

-•The position is fixed term and is expected to run to March 2022.
-Salary range: £20-25k, commensurate with experience.
+- The position is fixed term until 31 March 2023.
+Salary range: £20-25k, pro rata, commensurate with experience.

-• Specialisterne NI is committed to safeguarding and promoting the welfare of children, young people and vulnerable adults.
+- Specialisterne NI is committed to safeguarding and promoting the welfare of children, young people, and vulnerable adults.
 Employment to this post is therefore subject to an Access NI Enhanced Check.

-• Specialisterne NI is an equal opportunities employer.
+- Specialisterne NI is an equal opportunities employer.

-• Closing date for applications: 5 February 2021
+- Closing date for applications: 8 December 2021 at 11:59pm.

-Bank of Autism Support Workers
+Bank of Autism and Neurodiversity Consultants